stepjanssen/multibranch-scan-webhook-trigger-plugin/README.md

 [![Build Status](https://ci.jenkins.io/job/Plugins/job/multibranch-scan-webhook-trigger-plugin/job/master/badge/icon)](https://ci.jenkins.io/job/Plugins/job/multibranch-scan-webhook-trigger-plugin)

-All multibranch projects comes with build in periodically scan trigger that polls scm and check wich branches has changed and than build those branches.
+All multibranch projects come with a built-in periodical scan trigger that polls scm and checks which branches have changed and then builds those branches.

-This is a Jenkins plugin that add functionality to do this scan on webhook:
+This is a Jenkins plugin that adds functionality to do this scan on a webhook:

 1. Receive any HTTP request, `JENKINS_URL/multibranch-webhook-trigger/invoke?token=TOKENHERE`
- 2. Trigger a multibranch jobs scan that matches the token
+2. Trigger a multibranch job scan that matches the token

 ### Configure the Token parameter